SICP - Solution: Exercise 1.26

 Solution #

 Louis Reasoner version of expmod doesn’t user a square function, but use a *.
-This might not seem a lot, but the interpreter uses applicative-order evaluation, meaning it will “evaluate the arguments and then apply”.
+This might not seem a lot, but we have to keep in mind that the interpreter uses applicative-order evaluation, meaning it will “evaluate the arguments and then apply”.